-I’ve kept a pretty good play by play here on this blog since I was saved by Christ, and give full credit for Him to the freedom from fear and anxiety throughout this Covid ordeal including the political and societal chaos which has consumed so many.
+I’ve kept a pretty good play by play here on this blog since I was saved by Christ, and give full credit to Him for the freedom from fear and anxiety throughout this Covid ordeal including the political and societal chaos which has consumed so many.

 In this time, I’ve continued to pray, to explore scripture, and to regularly attend church services online.
 The thing is though, the more I’ve attended (including listening to back podcasts from GCC) the more distant I’ve felt from the community at large.